 Laurel is a medium-sized city located in the state of Mississippi.
 With a population of 18,837 people and seven constituent neighborhoods, Laurel is the 22nd largest community in Mississippi.

-Laurel is a blue-collar town, with 38.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Laurel is a city of production and manufacturing workers, service providers, and professionals.
-There are especially a lot of people living in Laurel who work in sales jobs (9.34%), office and administrative support (8.30%), and food service (7.11%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Laurel is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Laurel is a city of service providers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Laurel who work in sales jobs (8.73%), office and administrative support (7.93%), and food service (7.83%).

-The per capita income in Laurel in 2010 was $18,137, which is middle income relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,548 for a family of four.
+The per capita income in Laurel in 2010 was $18,956, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
+This equates to an annual income of $75,824 for a family of four.
 However, Laurel contains both very wealthy and poor people as well.
-Laurel also has one of the higher rates of people living in poverty in the nation, with 32.78% of its population below the federal poverty line.

 Laurel is an extremely ethnically-diverse city.
 The people who call Laurel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laurel residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Laurel include Irish, German, Scots-Irish, and Scottish.